braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop/faq.md

 The Drag & Drop Editor currently supports two layers.
 You can set a row background image and customize background colors.

-### Can I save my Drag & Drop Email as a template after I build it within my campaign or Canvas?
+### Can I save my drag & drop email as a template after I build it within my campaign or Canvas?

 No, you have to recreate the email in **Email Templates** in order to save.